Threats to Birds: Collisions (Nighttime Lighting)

 Color and Brightness

-• Use amber, orange, red, or "warmer", light that is less harmful for most species because it is less likely to trigger a behavioral response.
-Warmer colors have longer wavelengths (>560 nm) and lower correlated color temperatures (CCT < 3000 Kelvin degrees).
+• Use amber, orange, red, or "warmer", light-emitting diodes (LEDs) or light fixtures with a color filter, which are less harmful for several species because they are less likely to trigger a behavioral response.
+Warmer colors have longer wavelengths (>560 nm) and lower correlated color temperatures (CCT < 2700 Kelvin).

-• Avoid using blue, white, or "cooler", light that is least favorable for birds, other wildlife, and people.
-Cooler colors have shorter wavelengths and higher correlated color temperatures (>3000 Kelvin degrees).
+• Avoid using blue, white, or "cooler", LEDs or light fixtures, which are least favorable for birds, other wildlife, and people and contribute more to skyglow.
+Cooler colors have shorter wavelengths (<560 nm) and higher correlated color temperatures (>2700 Kelvin).

-The graphic shows a series of street lights that illustrate the problem with unnecessary nighttime lighting and different solutions.
-The first light on the far left shows a street light that is too bright and creates a large amount of light pollution.
-The second light is turned off with a clock-face icon below it to indicate that lights should be turned off when they are not needed, and this can be done with automatic controls like sensors or timers.
-The third light is less bright and has a shield added to it so that light does not spill into the sky and the surrounding environment.
-The fourth light is also much dimmer with a shield and the light's color is amber, which has been found to be less harmful to birds.
+The graphic shows a series of streetlights that illustrate how nighttime lighting can unnecessarily illuminate areas beyond where it is useful, and different solutions.
+The first light on the far left shows a streetlight that is too bright and creates a large amount of light pollution.
+The second light is turned off with a clock-face icon below it to indicate that lights should be turned off when they are not needed, and this can be done with network or automatic controls like sensors or timers.
+The third light is less bright and has a shield added to it so that there is no uplight, and light is directed only to where it is useful.
+The fourth light is also much dimmer with a shield, and the light's color is amber, or “warmer”, with a correlated color temperature less than 2700 Kelvin, which reduces skyglow.

 Benefits Of Bird-Conscious Lighting